Pwd9000-ML/blog-devto/posts/2024/GitHub-Secrets-Best-Practise/GitHub-Secrets-Best-Practise.md

 In the above example, `API_KEY` is a secret stored in GitHub Secrets.
 It is accessed using `${{ secrets.API_KEY }}` within the workflow.

 ## Integrating Azure Key Vault with GitHub Workflows

 What if you want to take your security to the next level and store your secrets in a more secure location? **[Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/basic-concepts?wt.mc_id=DT-MVP-5004771)** is a cloud service for securely storing and accessing secrets.
 Integrating it with GitHub Actions provides an extra layer of security and flexibility for managing your secrets.

 One of the biggest benefits of using **Azure Key Vault** is that it allows you to store your secrets in a centralised location, separate from your codebase, apart from **[Organization Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-an-organization?wt.mc_id=DT-MVP-5004771)**, it addresses the limitation with **[Repository Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository?wt.mc_id=DT-MVP-5004771)** where secrets have to be set in each unique repository which can make secrets management or rotation cumbersome.

-Let's take a look at how you can integrate **Azure Key Vault** with your GitHub Workflows:
+Let's take a look at how you can integrate **Azure Key Vault** with your **GitHub Workflows**:

 ### Prerequisites

+- GitHub repository.
 - Azure Subscription.
 - Azure Key Vault.
-- GitHub repository.
+- Azure Service Principal with access to the Key Vault.

-### Step-by-Step Integration
+### Step-by-Step Integration Example

+At the time of writing for the purposes of the following example on a **Windows** operating system, we will use **[GitHub CLI](https://github.com/cli/cli/releases?wt.mc_id=DT-MVP-5004771) v2.52.0** to create a **GitHub repository** and **[Azure CLI](https://github.com/Azure/azure-cli/releases?wt.mc_id=DT-MVP-5004771) v2.62.0** to create an **Azure Key Vault** and store an **Azure Storage Account Key** in it.
+We will then integrate the **Key Vault** with our **GitHub Actions workflow** with a service principal (identity) to access the storage account secret key securely during the actions workflow execution.

 **1. Set Up Azure Key Vault:**

-We will use Azure CLI to create a Key Vault and some secrets.
-For example below we will create a Key Vault and store a Storage Account Key in it which we will later access in our GitHub Actions workflow:
+For the example below we will create a Key Vault and store a Storage Account Key in it which we will later access in our GitHub Actions workflow:

 ```pwsh
   # Set variables